 Very popular as both a Civil War date and a Type-1 "Twenty Lib.".
 This example is well detailed with lustrous yellow-gold surfaces.

-CAC.
-Well struck and lustrous with claims to a higher grade.
+Well struck and lustrous with just a touch of wear.

-Nearly full detail and relatively problem-free with nice lustrous surfaces.
+Nearly full detail and attractive with nice lustrous surfaces.